 Analyze the Featured Snippets They Trigger

 These snippets will be the key to your success.
-In the Keyword Magic Tool, click the ‘SERP’ icon to see the snapshot of the featured snippet:
+In the Keyword Magic Tool, click on the number of Results in SERP to see the snapshot of the featured snippet:

 You should find out: